~ A Short Story by Allen Kopp ~

 “Victor,” he said in a loud whisper.
 “Victor Hugo!
 Why don’t you wake up and talk to me?
 Together you and I are going to break out of this place.
 I don’t know where we’ll go, but anyplace will be better than here.
 Don’t you agree?
 I can free you from your miserable existence if you will only let me.
 The two of us will soar the heavens together.”

 Victor Hugo made a wet-sounding spluttery sound with his lips as though trying to speak but he didn’t speak; he kept on sleeping.
 Claude moved around to the side of the bed and leaned over it, his face inches from Victor Hugo’s.
 He put his arm around Victor Hugo’s head, his hand touching his right ear.

 “You are my only friend,” he said.
 “How did the two of us happen to be here, together in this moment?
 I wish I had a good answer to that question, but I don’t.”

 On the floor in the corner, between a cabinet and the wall, was a length of rope that some workman had left behind.
 Claude spotted it from across the room, not because it was obvious, but because he was meant to spot it.
 It was left there just so he would see it.

 He picked up the rope, flexing it in his hands, letting the dust on it fall to the floor.
 It went easily around Victor Hugo’s neck.
 He had never strangled anybody before, with a rope or with anything else.
 It was easier than he thought it would be.

-Finally Victor Hugo was quiet.
-The snoring stopped.
-The horrible gurgling sound in his throat ceased.
-He was at peace.
+He pulled steadily on the two ends, without much effort.
+Victor Hugo stiffened, but there was no fear, no resistance.
+After a couple of minutes he stopped breathing.
+The snoring stopped, too, and the gurgling in the throat.
+Finally he was at peace.
 The whole world was at peace.
 Nothing before was ever so sweet.